Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 georgeclerk/istockphoto

-Tesco stores in the UK began testing a 10p charge — about $0.13 — for hangers in April.
+Tesco stores in the UK began testing a 10p charge — about $0.13 — for hangers last year.
 Previously, shoppers who purchased apparel at the supermarket chain would get the accompanying hanger free of charge, but Tesco hopes charging a small fee for hangers will reduce plastic waste by preventing customers who don’t intend to keep them to leave them at the store to be reused.

 Directory Assistance